Wetlands are lands saturated with water long enough to promote:

 Permanent and naturally occurring bodies of water

 The Crown owns the bed and shore of permanent and naturally occurring bodies of water, including wetlands on private property.
 Section 3 of the Public Lands Act outlines the legal aspect of this ownership.
 Short-term or seasonal surface water in wetlands is not considered a permanent body of water.

 What is the bed and shore of a body of water?

 Section 17 of the Surveys Act states:

 … the bed and shore of a body of water shall be the land covered so long by water as to wrest it from vegetation or as to mark a distinct character on the vegetation where it extends into the water or on the soil itself.

 Crown ownership assessments

-The provincial government is responsible for claiming ownership to the bed and shore of a permanent and or naturally occurring body of water within a wetland.
+The Alberta government is responsible for claiming ownership to the bed and shore of a permanent and or naturally occurring body of water within a wetland.
 However, a surface water permanency assessment can be done in advance.
-It is submitted to Alberta Environment and Parks (AEP) when requesting a Crown ownership assessment.
+It is submitted to Alberta government when requesting a Crown ownership assessment.
 Only assessments on wetlands that contain semi-permanent or permanent surface water should be submitted.

 For information on assessing surface water permanency see: Guide for Assessing Permanence of Wetland Basins.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.